MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 ---

-Your managed identity now has the correct permissions to access the Azure target resource.
+Your managed identity now has the necessary permissions to access the Azure target resource.
 [Read more about Azure Role Based Access Control](/azure/role-based-access-control/overview).

 ## Using the managed identity in your code

-Your App Service now has a managed identity with permissions.
-You can use the managed identity in your code to interact with target resources, instead of storing credentials in your code.
+Your App Service now has a managed identity with permissions to an Azure resource.
+You can use the managed identity to obtain a token that your code can use to interact with Azure resources, instead of storing credentials in your code.

-The recommended method is to use the Azure Identity library for your preferred programming language.
+We recommended that you use the Azure Identity library for your preferred programming language.
 The supported languages include [.NET](/dotnet/api/overview/azure/identity-readme), [Java](/java/api/overview/azure/identity-readme?view=azure-java-stable&preserve-view=true), [JavaScript](/javascript/api/overview/azure/identity-readme?view=azure-node-latest&preserve-view=true), [Python](/python/api/overview/azure/identity-readme?view=azure-python&preserve-view=true), [Go](/azure/developer/go/azure-sdk-authentication), and [C++](https://github.com/Azure/azure-sdk-for-cpp/blob/main/sdk/identity/azure-identity/README.md).
 The library acquires access tokens for you, making it simple to connect to target resources.

 ### Using the Azure Identity library in your development environment

-Except for the C++ library, the Azure Identity libraries support a `DefaultAzureCredential` type. `DefaultAzureCredential` automatically attempts to authenticate via multiple mechanisms, including environment variables or an interactive sign-in.
+The Azure Identity libraries support a `DefaultAzureCredential` type. `DefaultAzureCredential` automatically attempts to authenticate via multiple mechanisms, including environment variables or an interactive sign-in.
 The credential type can be used in your development environment using your own credentials.
 It can also be used in your production Azure environment using a managed identity.
 No code changes are required when you deploy your application.

 If you're using user-assigned managed identities, you should also explicitly specify the user-assigned managed identity you wish to authenticate with by passing in the identity's client ID as a parameter.
 You can retrieve the client ID by browsing to the identity in the Portal.